ttkorhonen/e3pages/docs/kb/training/workbook/1_installing_e3.md

 ## Assignments

-1. Make sure you understand:
-   1. How GNU Make and Makefiles work.
+1. Develop some understanding of how GNU Make and Makefiles work.
 The standard reference for GNU make is [here](https://www.gnu.org/software/make/manual/html_node/index.html).
-   2. How git submodules work.
+2. Develop some understanding of how git submodules work.
-   3. How git submodules are used in e3.
+3. How are git submodules are used in e3?

-2. Install both EPICS base 7.0.3.1 and 7.0.5 (separately) on your host.
+4. Install both EPICS base 7.0.3.1 and 7.0.5 (separately) on your host.
-3. See if you can find where the module groups are specified, and try to figure out how you could change these.
+5. See if you can find where the module groups are specified, and try to figure out how you could change these.